aizhanmaksatbek/task_electronics/README.md

 # task_electronics_mdevs

 # Problem Description:
-Control of 3 individual leds with different blinking frequency and dimming ratio parameters
+Control of 3 individual leds with different blinking frequency and dimming ratio parameters.\
+The project schematics simulation and physical layout models are implemented.

 # Solution
 ATMega328p(Arduino) MCU is feeded with +5V Power Supply.